carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 -  If you have a question, please use the reaction to “raise hand” in Zoom.
--  To make clear what is expected, everyone participating in The Carpentries activities is required to abide by our Code of Conduct.
+-  To make clear what is expected, everyone participating in The Carpentries activities are required to abide by our Code of Conduct.

    -  *Host should share the link in the
       chat: *{{'[Code of Conduct]({})'.format(code_of_conduct)}}
    -  Any form of behaviour to exclude, intimidate, or cause discomfort is a violation of the Code of Conduct.
-In order to foster a positive and professional learning environment, we encourage you
+To foster a positive and professional learning environment, we encourage you
       to: